Iron Man (2008)

 Tony turns to his other best friend -- JARVIS -- for help.
 Tony's plan is revealed to be an upgrade to his armored suit (referred to as Mark II; the suit from the terrorist cave was Mark I).
 Tony, studying a 3D CGI-mapped image of the Mark I, discards many of the components, streamlining the design.

-Meanwhile, Raza, having survived his battle with Stark and the Mark I, searches the desert, gathering all fragments of the Mark I suit that Tony left behind.
+Meanwhile, Raza, having survived his battle with Stark, searches the desert, gathering all fragments of the Mark I suit that Tony left behind.

 Tony decides that the first thing he has to do is to perfect the armor's flight system.
 Since the leg-mounted jets proved too unstable, he creates repulsors for the feet and arm-mounted stabilizers for balance.
 Pepper comes in when he is testing the stabilizers and they find that it also creates a powerful repulsion beam that could also be used as a weapon.
+In his first test, the repulsor blows him backward.
 Pepper leaves a paper-wrapped box on Tony's desk as a gift.

 Obadiah visits Tony and reveals that the board of directors has filed an injunction to gain control of Stark Industries.
 Tony isn't worried; he still maintains controlling interest in Stark Industries.